 Old School Glamour

-Style icons like Audrey Hepburn, Elizabeth Taylor, and Grace Kelly served as muses for many of the designers’ Fall 2019 wedding dress trends.
+Style icons like Audrey Hepburn, Elizabeth Taylor, and Grace Kelly served as muses for many of the designers’ 2019 wedding dress trends.
 Sophisticated and feminine looks were seen in many collections, such as those from Romona Keveža, Sareh Nouri, and Amsale, which took us back to the glamour and elegance of Old Hollywood.
 Wedding dresses featured elegant silhouettes with either nipped-in waistlines and voluminous ball gown skirts (à la Gracy Kelly) or softly fluted skirts paired with cowl, boat or timeless sweetheart necklines.
-This gave Fall 2019 bridal runways a total flashback to the glitz and glam of Old Hollywood.
+This gave the 2019 bridal runways a total flashback to the glitz and glam of Old Hollywood.
 We even saw a variety of vintage-inspired cover-ups in fabrics like tulle, feathers, and more to add a modern touch to these throwback looks.

 Dress: Vera Wang

-Bright and Bold Is The New Pastel
+Bright and Bold is the New Pastel

 Say goodbye to bridal gowns with soft muted hues, like blush and baby blue, and say hello to bright and bold wedding dresses.
 Pastels were once the style of choice for modern brides wanting a playful, offbeat look, but designers this season decided to give color a major upgrade.
 Models walked down the runways in vibrantly colored gowns, like Ines Di Santo’s gorgeous colorful high-low dress, and we even saw this year’s hot new hue, the street stylin’ safety orange, make its debut in Vera Wang’s breathtaking Versaille-inspired collection.
 For 2019 brides wanting to rock a color other than white on their big day, the new rule of thumb is the brighter the better.